dragon1672/Binary-Tree-Printer/README.md

 Creates a prudy display of a binary tree

-Very fast run time since it uses magical math for calculating tree size.
+Very fast run time since it uses magical math for calculating tree width.

+to get the required width for printing a tree just (spacing + nodePrintLength)*(int)Math.pow(2,height-1) - 1;

+The latest version of this program will also consolidate the tree, so there isn't excess white space

 Example Trees: